Striped dolphin: Conservation

-On the IUCN Red List the striped dolphin classifies as vulnerable due to a 30% reduction in its subpopulation over the last three generations.
-These dolphins may also be an indicator species for long term monitoring of heavy metal accumulation in the marine environment because of its importance in the Japan pelagic food web as well as its ability to live for many years.
+On the IUCN Red List the striped dolphin classifies as Least Concern despite a 30% reduction in its subpopulation over the last three generations.
+These dolphins may also be an indicator species for long-term monitoring of heavy metal accumulation in the marine environment because of their importance in the Japan pelagic food web as well as their ability to live for many years.